 Another friend adores rooftop bars.
 She says there’s something about the amazing view, jazz music and a colorful summer cocktail that takes her away.

 What is a phenomenal way you interrupt your routine?
-Or in more exciting terms: what screams vacation!! to you?
+Or in a more exciting term: what screams vacation!! to you?